Need a hit toddler activity? Make up some bubble foam in seconds!

 I dumped each batch into our messy activity staple: under the bed storage tub.
 That little tub actually worked great as a Foam Box (like a clean sand box).

-For kicks and giggles, I hid my toddlers Munchkin Bath Letters and Numbers (affiliate link) in the bubble foam and let him dig them out.
+For kicks and giggles, I hid my toddler’s foam letters in the bubble foam and let him dig them out.
 We scooped the foam and flipped it with kitchen utensils.
 We drove cars through it.
 We rinsed foam off in a bowl of water because my toddler loves to make things clean.

 Did I mention this held his attention for more than 30 minutes?
 I got so much done while he played and it was heaven.
 My toddler had a fabulous bubble foam time and so did I. Everything wiped up squeaky clean with a wet rag and the storage tub rinsed out easy peasy.
 In the end, it’s just soap and water!